-1. Create a routine.
+1. Create a Routine

 Every night before bed, make a to-do list for the next day.
 When you wake up the next morning, stick to that to-do list.
 Don’t falter from your routine.

-2. Set Up a Study Space.
+2. Set Up a Study Space

-Set up a space for yourself that is designated as your “study space.”
+Set up a space for yourself that is designated as your “study space”.
 You should go to that area of your home when you are ready to focus and study.
 Entering this space will put you in a focused mindset, and will tell your mind and body that this is where work gets done.

-4. Limit social media.
+4. Limit Social Media

-5. Sign up for Tutoring.
+5. Sign Up for Professional Tutoring

 Sign up for a trial on our homepage.
-We offer one-on-one tutoring as well as group tutoring sessions. .
+We offer one-on-one tutoring as well as group tutoring sessions.
 Targeted tutoring with an instructor that knows your strengths and weaknesses is extremely helpful – and helps you stay on schedule.
 It will give you a structured routine, and an expert educator to turn to if you feel like you aren’t making progress.
 Make sure you are seeking out the guidance you need – earlier is better than later.
-Ensure you are on the right track, and are effective with all the time you have at home.
+Ensure you are on the right track, and that you are effective with all the time you have at home.